Tidal Heating of the Lunar Magma Ocean: Reconciling an Old Moon with a Young Solidification: Supplementary Materials

 \subsection{2.
 Tidal heating in the LMO}

-We compute the LMO tidal heating using a simplified viscoelastic Love-number formalism, in which the imaginary part of the degree-2 Love number, $-\,\Im\!\left[k_2(\omega)\right]$, quantifies dissipation within the LMO.
-For a synchronously rotating Moon on an eccentric orbit about Earth, the global tidal power is \cite{segatz1988tidal}
+We compute the LMO tidal heating using a simplified viscoelastic Love-number formalism, in which the imaginary part of the degree-2 Love number, $-\,{\rm Im}\!\left[k_2(\omega)\right]$, quantifies dissipation within the LMO.
+For a synchronously rotating Moon on an eccentric orbit about Earth, the global tidal power is\textsuperscript{16}

 where $G$ is the gravitational constant, $M_{\mathrm{E}}$ the Earth's mass, $a_{\mathrm{E}\text{--}\mathrm{M}}$ the Earth--Moon semi-major axis, $e$ the orbital eccentricity, and $n$ is the mean motion (defined below).
-The factor $f_{\mathrm{tvf}}$ accounts for the tidal-volume fraction—the fraction of the Moon's volume that participates in dissipation \cite{henning2009tidally,renaud2018increased}.
+For notational brevity, we hereafter write $a$ in place of $a_{\mathrm{E}\text{--}\mathrm{M}}$ unless otherwise noted.
+The factor $f_{\mathrm{tvf}}$ accounts for the tidal-volume fraction—the fraction of the Moon's volume that participates in dissipation\textsuperscript{2,3}.
 We adopt an eccentricity of $e=0.05$ as a conservative choice; additional cases are explored in Section~3.2.

 As a baseline assumption, we take tidal dissipation to occur throughout the entire silicate portion above an undissipative core of radius $R_c$, which yields

 where $\phi(T_{\mathrm{m}})$ is the volume-averaged melt fraction of the LMO, used here as a proxy for the fraction of the silicate shell that remains in a connected magma-ocean/mush state and can participate efficiently in tidal dissipation.
 In practice, the fraction of tidal power actually generated is likely smaller than the full-silicate-portion value; we revisit this point in Section~3.3.